-Name: GAETANO ROSSI' (GUY
+Name: GAETANO ROSSI (GU 74)

-Organization / Group/ Business represented
+Organization / Group/ Business represented:

-Residents of Old Buthur rst St.
+Residents of Old Buthurst St.

-Address Postal Code
+Address: Postal Code

 Daytime Phone No: Home Phone:

-Email Date of Meeting: April 8, 2019
+Email: Date of Meeting: April 8, 2019

 Is this an item on the Agenda?
-Agenda Item No:
+Yes No Agenda Item No:

-I request future notification of meetings I wish to address Council / Committee
+☐ I request future notification of meetings ☐ I wish to address Council / Committee

-Describe in detail the reason for the deputation and what action (if applicable): on you will be asking Council/Committee to take
+Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable):

 - The road has become an official hazard

-- mail not being delived due to constant Rd
+- mail not being delived due le constant Rd

-- presently road is closed as of Friday March 152019
+- presently road is closed as of Friday March 15201

-- presently road is closed a i a l'interne i
+- presently road is closed as of Friday Prime

+Do you wish to provide a written or electronic accessing tion or background information \(\text{Voc } \text{Voc} \)

-Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.
+Do you wish to provide a written or electronic communical Please submit all materials at least 5 days before the median submit all materials at least 5 days before the medians.

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form: - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.